 Structure of I like to see it lap the Miles

-‘I like to see it lap the Miles’ by Emily Dickinson is a four stanza poem that is separated into sets of four lines, known as quatrains and onset of five lines that is called a quintain.
+‘I like to see it lap the Miles’ by Emily Dickinson is a four stanza poem that is separated into sets of four lines, known as quatrains, and an onset of five lines that is called a quintain.
 These stanzas do not follow a specific rhyme scheme but there are numerous examples of half-rhyme.